10 reasons why you should use a responsive website and its main advantages

 With the increase in the volume of internet accesses via mobile devices, the number of online purchases made through these devices also follows the same growth trend.

 The numbers show a trend that is in full swing.
-Having a responsive app or website for an ecommerce, for example, is a way to increase your sales by increasing your purchase completion rates.
+Having a responsive app or website for eCommerce, for example, is a way to increase your sales by increasing your purchase completion rates.

 7. Increase Leads Conversion Rate